 As we explain in the main website summary, the virus can remain active on many different types of surface.
 If you are going supermarket shopping for example, one high risk item is that large numbers of people are touching trolley handles.
-Some supermarkets are wiping down handles before issuing them to customers, but it could be worth using your own alcoholbased sanitizer to wipe the handle down before use.
+Some supermarkets are wiping down handles before issuing them to customers, but it is still worth using your own alcohol-based sanitizer to wipe the handle down before use.